All Episodes

 It's all good, man.

-Depends on taste.
+It depends on taste.

 Oh, yeah, the beignets.

-You gotta go get you some.
+You got to go get some.

-Bignets, yeah.
+Beignets, yeah.

-There's a group of liberals next to me, and they hated me, hated me.
+And, oh, man, there's a group of liberals next to me, and they hated me, hated me.

-And I said, Well, if you have anything you want to say, why don't you just say it to my face?
+And I said, well, if you have anything you want to say, why don't you just say it to my face?

 I'm like, I'm right here.